frenchfrysays3/my-website/README.md

 The second # is the Minor version

-The third # is the version to the release
+The third # is the version of the release

 neocities.org: host your website for free!